In order to serve you better, please select your Dominion Energy location services.

 Emergency preparedness information for those living and/or working near Millstone Power Station on how to prepare in the unlikely event of an emergency.

 It is important to know which types of disasters could affect your area.
-Your Emergency Plan will have everything from emergency contact information to medical information, the emergency planning zone (EPZ) you live in, information about evacuation and sheltering-in-place, and more.
+Your Emergency Plan will contain emergency contacts, medical information, your emergency planning zone (EPZ), evacuation and sheltering information, and more.

-Your Emergency Kit should have supplies on hand to last at least three days for each family member, in durable and easy-to-carry bags or containers, such as backpacks, duffel bags, or suitcases.
+Your Emergency Kit should have supplies to last at least three days for each family member.
+Keep it in an easy-to-carry bag, such as a backpack, duffel bag, or suitcase.

 CT Alert is the State of Connecticut’s emergency notification system to alert residents anywhere in the state about life-threatening emergency conditions.
-By signing up for CT Alerts and keeping your contact information up-to-date, you will receive alerts and other essential information quickly in an emergency to any communication device you use, such as cell phone, email, text message, or certain hearing-impaired devices.
+By signing up for CT Alerts and keeping your contact information up-to-date, you will receive alerts and other essential information quickly in an emergency.

 Emergency Alert System Radio / TV Stations | |||